 You might also like: Nainital in Uttarakhand

-How to reach Kumarakom?
+How to travel to Kumarakom?

 Kumarakom is just 1.5 – 2 hours drive from Kochi airport.
 We had a very peaceful drive with views of multi colored Kerala towns and lush green waving rice fields.
 In spite of the Kerala floods last year, the roads are in good condition making it an pleasurable road trip experience.